SarangDileep/Vim/README.md

 x -delete the character pointed by the cursor

+gg-move to begining of file

+shift+g -move to end of file

+shift+h -move to top

+shift+m -move to middle

+shift+l -move to bottom

+w -move to next word

+b-move to previous word

+e-move to end of a word

 shift+v -visually select a block

 c -change(Delete and enter into insert mode)